jketreno/ze-monitor/README.md

 ```
 docker compose run --rm ze-monitor build.sh
-version=$(cat src/version.txt)
-build/${version}/ze-monitor
+build/ze-monitor
 ```

 The build.sh script will build the binary in /opt/ze-monitor/build, which is volume mounted to the host's build directory.

-NOTE: Due to needing process maps from /proc, ze-monitor can not be run within a docker container with process monitoring.
+NOTE: See [Security](#security) for information on running ze-monitor with required kernel access capabilities.

 # Running

-In order to access the GPU driver engines and process maps, ze-monitor needs to be run as root (via sudo)
+NOTE: See [Security](#security) for information on running ze-monitor with required kernel access capabilities.

+If running within a docker container, the container environment does not have access to the host's `/proc/fd`, which is necessary to obtain command line information about the process IDs returned when querying the kernel for processes accessing the GPU device.

 ## List available devices